ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ![docker-v](img/chainlink-tutorial-00-docker-v.png)

-The next step is to download and install the Go language (a.k.a. "golang") which is required for building AvalancheGo, later in this section.
+The next step is to download and install the Go language (a.k.a.
+"Golang") which is required for building AvalancheGo, later in this section.

 ## Install Go